Shreyasamariya123/Data-Analyst-Portfolio/README.md

 ## Overview
-This project aims to analyze pizza sales data to derive meaningful insights and trends.
-The dataset used in this analysis contains information about pizza sales, including sales figures, customer demographics, popular pizza types, and seasonal variations.
+This project involves the analysis of pizza sales data using Power BI and SQL.
+The goal is to gain insights into sales trends, customer preferences, and overall business performance.

 ## Tech Stack
-* **Python**: Utilized for data cleaning, processing, and analysis.
-* **Pandas**: Used for data manipulation and analysis.
+* **Power BI**: Used for data visualization and business intelligence.
-* **Matplotlib and Seaborn**: Employed for data visualization.
-* **Jupyter Notebooks**: Used for interactive development and documentation.
+* **SQL**: Utilized for querying and managing the underlying relational database.
 ## Data
 The dataset includes the following columns:
 * **Order_ID**: Unique identifier for each pizza order.